walczakw/p1-brilliant-vision/docs/testing/VALIDATOR-TESTING.md

     ![Gallery page](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/validators-screenshots/gallery-html-w3.png)

 - Location page
-    - No errors were found when passing through the official [W3C validator]()
+    - There was one wrror found when passing through the official [W3C validator]() As mentioned in the README file - ['Features Left to Implement section'](https://github.com/walczakw/p1-brilliant-vision#features-left-to-implement), The iframe for google map could be added using JavaScript as recommended by google.
+The error is due to the 'width 100%' applied to iframe.
+This was applied to make a map responsive.
+Unfortunately, using JavaScript was out of scope for this project at this time.

     ![Location page](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/validators-screenshots/location-html-w3.png)